• Home

 Trabuco General Store

-16" by 20" oil on canvas
+16" x 20" oil on canvas

 I first began to dabble in art at the age of eight, drawing figures from the front pages of the New York Daily News.
-While a young student growing up in Brooklyn, my art teachers encouraged me to pursue a degree in Fine Arts, but more practical considerations prevailed -- like how to pay my bills!
-Instead, I eventually obtained a graduate degree in health services administration.
-About mid-way through my forty-year career, I followed my intuition – a hunch really -- to revive my artwork to something more than what it had become: mere doodles on the margins of my notepads at work.
-I bought some paints and brushes.
+While growing up in Brooklyn, my art teachers encouraged me to pursue a degree in Fine Arts, but more practical considerations prevailed.
+Instead, after my years as a Queens College student and a New York City taxi driver, I packed up my ’74 Chevy Vega and drove to Los Angeles to earn a master's degree at USC.

 Exhibitions: